y-a-n-n/laterball-server/README.md

 ![banner](banner.png)
 # ⚽▶️ Laterball
-This is the source for the Laterball football match watchability generator running at [laterball.com](http://laterball.com)
+This is the source for the Laterball football match watchability rating generator running at [laterball.com](http://laterball.com)

 ## What is Laterball?